aws-samples/aws-amplify-react-native-events-app-workshop/app/README.md

 ```

 **Android users** Open your camera app, follow the steps

 ```
 1. Point your camera at the QR code that appears on your Docker terminal
 ```

 ## Bonus Exercise

 Notice that some part of the app might not be working.
 You are not complete the following in order to make this app work:

-1. Complete the graphql query events at `src/graphql/events.js`
+Complete the graphql query events at `src/screens/EventScreen.js`
-2. Complete the graphql mutation follower at `src/graphql/followers.js`
-3. Complete the graphql subscription to get new messages at `src/graphql/chats.js`